BehindTheMusicTree/audiometa/CONTRIBUTING.md

 **2. Testing Verification**

-- ✅ CI tests pass on all platforms and Python versions
+- ✅ CI tests pass on all platforms and Python versions (CI automatically blocks merge if tests fail)
-- ✅ Test coverage is adequate for the changes
+- ✅ Test coverage meets threshold (CI automatically blocks merge if coverage is below 85%)
 - ✅ Edge cases are handled
 - ✅ Integration with existing features works correctly